-Keller says the record-breaking success with the X-1 dragster and its 2,500 pound thrust rocket enabled Reaction Dynamics to consider scaling up to a 22,500 pound thrust engine using liquefied natural gas (LNG) and hydrogen peroxide.
+Keller later explained that the record-breaking success with the X-1 dragster and its 2,500 pound thrust rocket enabled Reaction Dynamics to consider scaling up to a 22,500 pound thrust engine using liquefied natural gas (LNG) and hydrogen peroxide.

 It was about this time that the Institute of Gas Technology (IGT), then the research and development arm of a national association of natural gas companies, saw the potential of industry sponsorship of a natural gas fueled attempt at the land speed record.

-“When the Breedloves and the Arfonses and so forth were setting records, they had to find a surplus jet engine to do the job,” Keller notes.
+“When the Breedloves and the Arfonses and so forth were setting records, they had to find a surplus jet engine to do the job,” Keller explained.
 “With us, we felt all we had to do was decide how much power we needed – we could build a rocket to do it.”
-Thus began the Blue Flame project in 1968.

 Birth of The Blue Flame Project

-Keller notes that following the X-1’s final run in September 1968 at the Oklahoma City Dragway, the natural gas industry began taking notice of their work at Reaction Dynamics.
+Keller noted that following the X-1’s final run in September 1968 at the Oklahoma City Dragway, the natural gas industry began taking notice of their work at Reaction Dynamics.

 The American Gas Association (AGA), headquartered in Washington, D.C., recognized an opportunity to educate the public.

-“We had a big meeting – you can see the guys in the suits,” he says.
+“We had a big meeting – you can see the guys in the suits,” he said later.
 “These are all gas industry executives there to see firsthand what we could do with the X-1.
 They agreed at this event to sponsor the Blue Flame officially.”

-Keller notes that with the growing environmental movement, AGA executives saw the value of educating consumers.
-“The Blue Flame was really ‘green’ – it was fueled by clean-burning natural gas and hydrogen peroxide,” he explains.
+Keller noted that with the growing environmental movement, AGA executives saw the value of educating consumers.
+“The Blue Flame was really ‘green’ – it was fueled by clean-burning natural gas and hydrogen peroxide,” he proclaimed.
 “It was the greenest world land speed record set in the 20th century.”

 Although natural gas had long been considered an alternative fuel for the transportation sector, much of the public was unaware of this cleaner burning power source.
 “It was a promotion of the safety and usefulness of liquefied natural gas.”
 Pete Farnsworth explained in a 2007 interview.